 Are there other methods available to us to promote reconciliation, and when are they appropriate?
-For example, I noted with interest that the Sherifs considered and rejected several other means of achieving reconciliation between the two groups of boys: (a) the development of a common enemy, (b) the breakdown of the group structure and an approach to reconciliation on the basis of individual contacts, and (c) the promotion of reconciliation between the leaders of the groups.
+For example, I noted with interest that the Sherifs considered and rejected several other means of achieving reconciliation between the two groups of boys: 1) the development of a common enemy; 2) the breakdown of the group structure and an approach to reconciliation on the basis of individual contacts; and 3) the promotion of reconciliation between the leaders of the groups.
 Equivalents to these alternative means may be found in recent efforts to construct peace at a national and international level.

 What are the preconditions that are necessary for the success of various methods of reconciliation and peacemaking?
 What resources must be made available?
-How much and what kind of third-party mediation is needed, and what kind of training is best for these mediators, who could be called peace promoters?
+How much and what kind of third-party mediation is needed, and what kind of training is best for these mediators, who could be called "peace promoters"?
 To what extent should the methods of reconciliation and peacemaking be derived from local traditions and cultures, and to what extent is it possible to apply universal principles?

-With these questions in mind, we may return to the practical issue with which we began: What is the most effective way to establish a relationship between psychologists and UNESCO'S Culture of Peace Programme?
+With these questions in mind, we may return to the practical issue with which we began: what is the most effective wy to establish a relationship between psychologists and UNESCO'S Culture of Peace Programme.
 The answer, I believe, is to structure it around specific questions, such as those raised by the Sherif study, which have practical implications for the work of the Culture of Peace Programme.
-The Programme has a number of functions, of which the following would benefit especially from the work of psychology:
+The Programme has a number of functions of which the following would benefit especially from the work of psychology:

-- 1. Developing national programmes of a culture of peace. - Providing an integrated approach to the ongoing activities of the various units and field offices of UNESCO that contribute to a culture of peace. - 3.
-Establishing an information and networking system with other organizations and individuals working in this field.
+- 1) Developing national programmes of a culture of peace. - 2) Providing an integrated approach to the ongoing activities of the various units and field offices of UNESCO which contribute to a culture of peace. - 3) Establishing an information and networking system with other organizations and individuals working in this field.

-Building on the approach of the Sherifs, UNESCO's Culture of Peace Programme has proposed a process of cross-conflict participation in human development, in which people from all parties in national conflicts are encouraged and supported to undertake human development as a common task and to participate as equals in the planning and implementation of specific development projects.
-In the first national programme of this type, in El Salvador, a series of human development projects have been designed through consultations involving both governmental and nongovernmental institutions.
-These institutions represent both sides of the conflict that had torn apart the society in years preceding the Chapultepec Peace Accords of 1992.
+Building on the approach of the Sherifs, UNESCO's Culture of Peace Programme has proposed a process of "cross-conflict participation" in human development, in which people from all parties in national conflicts are encouraged and supported to undertake human development as a common task and to participate as equals in the planning and implementation of specific development projects.
+In the first national programme of this type, in El Salvador, a series of human development projects have been designed through consultations involving both governmental and non-governmental institutions.
+These institutions represent both sides of the conflict that had torn apart the society in years preceding the Chapultepec peace accords of 1992.

-A second such programme has been initiated in Mozambique, and others are under consideration.
-Both the El Salvador and Mozambique programmes are associated with the United Nations (UN) follow-up to national peace accords that brought bitter civil wars to an end.
-They are examples of post-conflict peace-building, as described by UN Secretary-General Boutros Boutros-Ghali in An Agenda for Peace (1992).
-These national programmes are carried out in a decentralized way by UNESCO staff working in cooperation with national and international governmental and nongovernmental organizations in the country concerned.
+A second such programme has been initiated in Mozambique and others are under consideration.
+Both the El Salvador and Mozambique programmes are associated with United Nations follow-up to national peace accords which brought bitter civil wars to an end.
+They are examples of "post-conflict peace-building," as described by United Nations Secretary-General Boutros Boutros-Ghali in "An Agenda for Peace".
+These national programmes are carried out in a decentralized way by UNESCO staff working in cooperation with national and international governmental and non-governmental organizations in the country concerned.
 They share the common feature of promoting the cooperative planning of joint projects among all parties concerned, including both government and opposition groups.

-Ways should be explored to involve psychologists in both the theoretical and practical details of these national programmes, following the approach described previously from the Sherif et al. (1961/1988) study.
+Ways should be explored to involve psychologists in both the theoretical and practical details of these national programmes, following the approach described above from the Sherifs.